James Fisk (financier)

-James Fisk Jr. (April 1, 1835 – January 7, 1872), known variously as "Big Jim", "Diamond Jim", and "Jubilee Jim" – was an American stockbroker and corporate executive who has been referred to as one of the "robber barons" of the Gilded Age.
-Though Fisk was admired by the working class of New York and the Erie Railroad, he achieved much ill-fame for his role in Black Friday in 1869, where he and his partner Jay Gould befriended the unsuspecting President Ulysses S. Grant in an attempt to use the President's good name in a scheme to corner the gold market in New York City.
-On January 7, 1872, Fisk was assassinated in New York City by his former mistress's new lover, who was trying to blackmail him.
+James Fisk Jr. (April 1, 1835 – January 7, 1872) was an American stockbroker and corporate executive who was one of the robber barons of the Gilded Age.
+He achieved much ill-fame for his role in Black Friday in 1869, where he and his partner Jay Gould befriended the unsuspecting President Ulysses S. Grant in an attempt to use the President's good name in a scheme to corner the gold market in New York City.
+On January 7, 1872, Fisk was assassinated in New York City by his former mistress's new lover, Edward Stiles Stokes, who was attempting to blackmail him.

 Early life

 Fisk was born in the hamlet of Pownal, Vermont, in Bennington County in 1835.
 After a brief period in school, he ran away in 1850 and joined Van Amberg's Mammoth Circus & Menagerie.
 Later, he became a hotel waiter, and finally adopted the business of his father, a peddler.